2023 Best Value Computer Science Master's Degree Schools in the New England Region

 The average tuition and fees for an out-of-state graduate students at Dartmouth are $59,283 a year.

-Dartmouth not only placed well in our value ranking, but it is also #2 on our Best Computer Science Master’s Degree Schools in the New England Region list.
+Dartmouth also took the #2 spot in our Best Computer Science Master’s Degree Schools in the New England Region rankings.

-With a ranking of #8, Tufts University did quite well on this year’s best value schools for computer science students working on their master’s degree.
-Located in the large suburb of Medford, Tufts is a private not-for-profit college with a fairly large student population.
+Tufts University landed the #8 spot in the 2023 rankings for the best value master’s degree computer science programs.
+Located in the suburb of Medford, Tufts is a private not-for-profit college with a large student population.

 In addition to its great value ranking, Tufts is in the top 10% of all schools on our Best Computer Science Master’s Degree Schools in the New England Region list.

-University of Massachusetts Amherst did quite well in this year’s ranking of the best places for computer science students to get a master’s degree.
-It came in at #9 on the list.
-UMass Amherst is a very large public school located in the suburb of Amherst.
+University of Massachusetts - Lowell did quite well in this year’s ranking of the best places for computer science students to get a master’s degree.
+It came in at #10 on the list.
+UMass Lowell is a fairly large public school located in the large suburb of Lowell.

-Read full report on Computer Science at University of Massachusetts Amherst
+Read full report on Computer Science at University of Massachusetts - Lowell

 Explore the best computer science colleges for a specific state in the New England region.